J-Michael-Brown/Beep-Boop/README.md

 * _Or open the page at this url: https://j-michael-brown.github.io/Beep-Boop/_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

 ## Known Bugs

-_No known bugs yet.
-Contact me via email if you would like to report any._
+  _Text somewhat covers, and obfuscates input buttons on very small screens.
+Text speed becomes unbearably slow when a very high number is inputed.
+Contact me via email if you would like to report any I havn't found._

 ## Support and contact details

   _If you run into any issues or have questions, ideas or concerns, or if you want to make a contribution to the code.
 You can email me @jmichaelbrown132737@gmail.com_

 ## Technologies Used

   _Utilizes Bootstrap.css, javascript, and jQuery_

 ### License